kdp1965/tt-um-wokwipwm/docs/info.md

 None of the 'load', 'skip', 'zero' or 'disp' inputs are debounced, but they are riging edge detected (at least the load and skip are).

-The current count (register address) is display on the 7-segment display via a 4 to 7 decoder.
+The current count (register address) is displayed on the 7-segment display via a 4-to-7 decoder.
 Each of 4 PWM channels use two 8-bit control registers to set frequency and duty cycle.
 The first (lowest address) register controls the duty cycle and the second (highest address) controls the period of that channel.
 Only channels with non-zero period value will operate (the counter does not count when